LAStools/LAStools/bin/lasprobe_README.md

 -xyz                  : output xyz value instead of only elevation value

 ### Basics
--h            : print help output
--help         : print help output
+-cores [n]      : process multiple inputs on [n] cores in parallel
 -license        : show license information
--quiet        : nothing reported in console
+-demo           : use LAStools in demo mode (64bit only)
+-fail           : fail if license expired or invalid (default for 64bit) -h, -help       : print help output
--v            : verbose output (print extra information)
+-v, -verbose    : verbose output (print extra information)
--verbose      : verbose output (print extra information)
+-vv             : very verbose output (print even more information)
+-silent         : only output on errors or warnings -quiet          : no output at all
+-force          : continue, even if serious warnings occur
+-errors_ignore  : continue, even if errors occur (if possible).
+Use with caution!
+-print_log_stats: print additional log statistics
+-cpu64          : force 32bit version to start 64 bit in multi core (obsolete)
+-gui            : start with files loaded into GUI
 -version        : reports this tool's version number
--very_verbose : very verbose output (print even more information)
--vv           : very verbose output (print even more information)
--wait         : wait for <ENTER> in the console at end of process

 ## Module arguments